The Wounded Optimist

 that there is so much that

 must be done.
-And so he
+Aw, that he

-snaps out of it.
+he snaps out of it.
 For now.

 A beacon of health, for

 his age.
-At this he
+At this last phrase

-chuckles, but softly
+he chuckles, but softly

 enough, and probably

-rolls his eyes up under
+rolls his eyes full up beneath

-Then he clenches his fists
+he clenches his fists just a bit,

-both out, a one and a two,
+a one and a two,

-gathers about his focus,
+gathers his focus,

 and places most of it